forcedotcom/sfdx-circleci-org/README.md

 2) Clone your forked repo locally: `git clone https://github.com/<git_username>/sfdx-circleci-org.git`

 3) Make sure you have the Salesforce CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.
-If you don't have it installed you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).
+If you don't have it installed, you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).

 4) Setup a JWT-based auth flow for the target orgs that you want to deploy to.
 This step will create a server.key file that will be used in subsequent steps.
 (https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm)